 Learning Theories

-Over the past decades, contemporary researchers have explained individual learning processes via merging psychological and educational perspectives (Bednar et al., 2013; Schunk, 2012).
-During the integration, learning theories have adopted the fundamental views of behaviorism (Skinner, 1976), cognitivism, and constructivism (Harel & Papert, 1991).
-These theories have become the conceptual learning frameworks to explain the nature of learning and what happens during the learning processes (McVee et al., 2005).
+Over the past decades, researchers have explained individual learning processes via a merging of psychological and educational perspectives (Bednar et al., 2013; Schunk, 2012).
+As a result of this integration, learning theories have adopted the fundamental views of behaviorism (Skinner, 1976), cognitivism, and constructivism (Harel & Papert, 1991).
+These theories have become the conceptual learning frameworks used to explain the nature of learning and what happens during the learning processes (McVee et al., 2005).

 Constructivism